containers/podman/docs/source/markdown/options/gidmap.pod.md

 ####> are applicable to all of those.
 #### **--gidmap**=*pod_gid:host_gid:amount*

 GID map for the user namespace.
-Using this flag will run all containers in the pod with user namespace enabled.
+Using this flag runs all containers in the pod with user namespace enabled.
 It conflicts with the **--userns** and **--subgidname** flags.